Anaswara-kesavan/login-form-validation/README.md

 # 🔐 Login Form with Validation

-🚀 A simple and responsive **Login Form** with real-time validation using JavaScript.
+🚀 A simple and responsive **Login Form** with client-side validation using JavaScript.

 ## ✨ Features
-✅ Name, Email, and Password validation
-✅ Alerts users of invalid input
+✅ Checks for empty fields (Name, Email, Password)
+✅ Validates correct email format
-✅ Password must be at least 6 characters
+✅ Ensures password length is at least 6 characters
+✅ Displays error messages for a better user experience
 ✅ Simple and clean UI

 ## 🛠️ Tech Stack